aramirezdecruz3148/ruby-blog/README.md

 # NOTES

-* Beginning final 3rd of tutorial
+* Once complete, use this file to reference the tutorial